Flowcharts can identify areas of strength and weakness in an organization’s operations.

 After a series of decisions and actions, the flowchart will eventually lead to an end point.
 Some graphs will have a single beginning and end, while others may generate multiple conclusions.
 A customer service call may end with a variety of appropriate solutions to the problem.
 The chart can end there, or point each solution to another action, such as a prompt to complete a service effectiveness survey.

-See also What are the unique challenges of bridal photography?
+See also What are payroll taxes?

 Actions or decisions that apply to more than one scenario will not appear multiple times in a flowchart.
 The merge process will appear once with several arrows leading to it.
 If the end goal of the flow chart is the same regardless of the process, the oval that represents the end point of the chart goes back to multiple actions or decisions.